 Many people eat at home, drinking a glass of Champagne after the Queen’s Speech, and then head out into town to continue their celebrations.
 But you don’t have to do it that way - you can also make the most of the many special new year’s menus on offer.

 Typically, there are many restaurants that stay open late for New Year, but this year, the latest they can be open to is 10pm.
 Many restaurants have special New Year's menus, and while other entertainment venues would typically offer special New Year packages with entrance, free bars as well as champagne and kransekage, for 2020, it is not clear which events, if any, will go ahead.

-The iconic Tivoli Gardens is open on New Year's Eve, between 11:00 and 00:30.
-The carousels are open until 21:30, while commercial sheds, shops and some restaurants close at 22:00.
-Other restaurants are open until 00:30.
-Many of the restaurants at Tivoli have special New Year's menus.
-If you want to eat the New Year's dinner at Tivoli then it is a good idea to book well in advance, as it is usually popular.
-At 23:00, Tivoli's big New Year's firework begins.
+Tivoli Gardens is open on New Year's Eve, and many of the restaurants at Tivoli have special New Year's menus.
+If you want to eat at Tivoli then it is a good idea to book well in advance, as it is usually popular.
+At 23:00, Tivoli's big New Year's fireworks display begins.